k-med/UtterOn/content/languages/czech/groups/the-transaction.md

 group_id: transaction
 group_title: The Transaction
 description: |
-  Everyday purchases
+  Essential shopping phrases for purchases, payments, and transactions.
   How much is this?
 Can I pay by card?
 The bill, please.
 I'll take it.
 The receipt, please.
 Do you have change?
-I’m just looking.
-I’ll take it.
+I'm just looking.
 level: A1
 sentences:
   - id: cz_tr001